-The air pollution health impacts of motor vehicle emissions in Aotearoa New Zealand are considerable.
+As shown in Figure 2, the air pollution health impacts of motor vehicle emissions in Aotearoa New Zealand are considerable.
 Air pollution from motor vehicles is estimated to result in 2,247 premature deaths, nearly 9,400 hospitalisations, over 13,200 cases of childhood asthma and more than 330,000 restricted activity days each year in New Zealand.
 These health impacts result in an estimated social cost of more than \$10.5 billion12 per year.